zzhang82/web422/notes/angular-routing-intro.md

 * An evolutionary and detailed approach through a wide range of routing and routing-related topics, with much detail
 * Includes many topics (router state, router events, guard, child, lazy load, etc.) that are too advanced for our current needs (later in the course, we will cover some of them)

 In summary, some of this content is useful to skim.
 (Do that now.)
 However, your professors think that its learning path is too detailed and too tied to the *Tour of Heroes* example.
-As a result, it's not as clear as it could be to present routing topics to you in a way that you can understand, repeat, and implement.
+As a result, it's not as clear as it could be in presenting routing topics to you in a way that you can understand, repeat, and implement.
 As noted above, we will recommend an approach that will be better.

-> It is possible that we will include links to external documentation resources here...

 <br>